phatak-dev/fresher-to-expert/share/open_source.md

-# Open source
+# Contribute to Opensource
 Sharing the code is ultimate sharing.
 Contributing into open source is one of the best sharing mechanism.

-#Github and Sharing
+#Mailing lists

-#Contributing to a project
+#Bug list

-* Code
+# Fork and Pull request

-#Contributing your own code
+#Your own repository

 #ShowHN